Participant Perceptions of a Robotic Coach Conducting Positive Psychology Exercises: A Qualitative Analysis: Introduction

 \section{Introduction}

 The need for mental health interventions is increasing with more individuals turning towards different well-being practices such as mindfulness~\cite{barnes2017examination,wimmer2019improving} and \acf{PP}~\cite{gable2005and}.
-While mindfulness provides a meditation-based tool for alleviating anxiety and depression levels~\cite{NHSMindfulness}, \ac{PP} is a branch of psychology that aims to enhance well-being by focusing particularly on the positive experiences of people and positive individual traits~~\cite{gable2005and}, \cite{seligman2014positive}.
+While mindfulness provides a meditation-based tool for alleviating anxiety and depression levels~\cite{NHSMindfulness}, \ac{PP} is a branch of psychology that aims to enhance well-being by focusing particularly on the positive experiences of people and positive individual traits~\cite{gable2005and,seligman2014positive}.
 Such positive reflection has been shown to increase feelings of positive affect and future expectancy in individuals~\cite{peters2010manipulating}.

 With the recent COVID-19 pandemic, the general population has been severely impacted, resulting in negative mental health outcomes~\cite{talevi2020mental}.
 People have found it particularly difficult to seek mental health advice and treatment due to social distancing regulations imposed~\cite{Li2020Challenges}.
 As a result, digital forms of healthcare have been applied to assist individuals in need~\cite{moreno2020mental}.
-These include telehealth services via video calls, online therapies, and self-help resources through mobile and web apps.
+These include tele-health services via video calls, online therapies, and self-help resources through mobile and web apps.
 As more people become accepting of robots as mental health support partners~\cite{Orcale2020}, \acp{SAR} are being explored to provide mental health coaching and assistance~\cite{scoglio2019use, robinson2021robot}.
-Examples include robots aimed at improving the psychological well-being of individuals by providing mindfulness coaching~\cite{alimardani2020robot, Bodala2021Teleoperated}, instilling behavioural changes to achieve weight loss~\cite{kidd2008robots}, and administering \acsp{PP}~\cite{jeong2020robotic}.
-In dearth of close access to experienced mental well-being practitioners, such \acsp{SAR} could support individuals and help prevent mental health deteriorating to the point where medical help is needed, by providing accessible and timely interventions.
+Examples include robots aimed at improving the psychological well-being of individuals by providing mindfulness coaching~\cite{alimardani2020robot, Bodala2021Teleoperated}, instilling behavioural changes to achieve weight loss~\cite{kidd2008robots}, and administering \ac{PP} coaching~\cite{jeong2020robotic, jeong2023deploying}.
+In dearth of close access to experienced mental well-being practitioners, such \acsp{SAR} could support individuals and help prevent the deterioration of mental health to the point where medical intervention is needed, by providing accessible and timely assistance.